Privacy Notice

 Identity

-Legal Obligation or vital interest (depending on the circumstances)
+Legal obligation or vital interest (depending on the circumstances)

 Provision of personal data to third parties